tldr-pages/tldr/pages/common/emacsclient.md

 `emacsclient {{path/to/file}}`

-- Open a file in console mode (without X window):
+- Open a file in console mode (without an X window):

 `emacsclient --no-window-system {{path/to/file}}`